wix-incubator/wix-rest-docs/authorization/guides/API Keys.md

 #### Finding a Site ID

-Site ID’s are retrieved with Site List’s **Query Sites** API.
+Site IDs are retrieved with Site List’s **Query Sites** API.
 This API requires authorization with the API key and an account ID.

-The site ID for a current site can be obtained from the site url in your browser.
-For example, the site ID appears after the '/dashboard/' part of this url:
+The site ID for a current site can be obtained from the site URL in your browser.
+For example, the site ID appears after the '/dashboard/' part of this URL:

 ![site Id in URL](./../../media/siteid.png)